weTem/LOVELYX/README.md

-# EMCEE GROUP MANAGER BOT
+# LOVELY GROUP MANAGER BOT

-EMCEE IS ADVANCE GROUP MANAGER BOT FOR GEEKS
+LOVELY IS ADVANCE GROUP MANAGER BOT FOR GEEKS

 CLICK ON BELOW IMAGE TO DEPLOY ON HEROKU